bragndrop/developer-help/README.md

  5. Click on **Import**.

-Please feel free to join our Slack Page and give us some tips to make bragndrop even better:
+Please feel free to join our [discussions page](https://github.com/hamari-agency/bragndrop-developer-help/discussions) and give us some tips to make bragndrop even better:

-bragndrop.slack.com